kd303/DL-NLP-Readings/README.md

 # My Reading Lists of Machine Learning, Natural Language Processing and etc.

-> Keeping update and appending new things...
+> Keeping update and appending new items...

 ## Table of Contents
 1. Natural Language Processing